rishi803/welcome-app/README.md

 # Angular Project

-This project is an Angular application with a signup and login feature using mock data.
+This project is an Angular application with a signup and login feature.

 ## Setup Instructions